johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

-Of course, a small percentage of users who used their computers professionally may have enjoyed bigger and higher quality displays even back then, but here we're going to be focusing on the experience of the typical home computer enthusiast (e.g. a kid, not a professional) playing games and watching a few demos now and then.
+Of course, a small percentage of users who used their computers professionally may have enjoyed bigger and higher quality displays even back then, but here we're going to be focusing on the experience of the typical home computer enthusiast (e.g., a kid, not a professional) playing games and watching a few demos now and then.

 In case you're wondering, my "credentials" are having owned these wonderful